 We conduct action research and offer technical assistance on behalf of partners working to realize a vision of healthy people and health communities.
 THI has decades of experience in healthy planning, health impact assessment, health in all policies, economic and policy analysis, and community health assessment.
 As applied researchers, we offer nimble, flexible options for partners who need quick answers without sacrificing empirical rigor.

-With support from the Episcopal Health Foundation and in collaboration with Steve F Austin State University, THI is conducting research on the health implications for population health of local and county government social and public social spending.
-A novel health-in-all-policies approach, the research will identify opportunities for health considerations in the budget development process.
-[Learn More: Link to Program Description]
+With support from the Episcopal Health Foundation and in collaboration with Steve F. Austin State University, THI has conducted research on the implications for population health of local and county government social and public social spending.
+The project utilized decades of government expenditure data to engage elected and appointed government officials about the impact of prior budget decisions on community health outcomes.
+A novel health-in-all-policies approach, the research identified opportunities for health considerations in the budget development process for future years.

 THI specializes in understanding how complex systems impact human flourishing and community resilience.
 We employ historical, social justice, and environmental health perspectives when considering the policy implications of our research and analyses.
 We share the results of our findings with leaders and stakeholders across sectors and jurisdictions.

 We conducted community health needs assessments in East Texas for four integrated health delivery systems in East Texas.
 While each community health needs assessment yielded separate community health improvement plans specific to the service area, THI observed patterns in the analysis with policy implications for the East Texas region and Texas as a whole.
-These insights will be shared with state and regional stakeholders and policy makers.
-[Link to one-pager with a note that THI is currently conducting research on regional implication.]
+These insights created the foundation for greater sense-making about community health and new strategies to address emerging challenges in rural communities.

 Advance Collaborative Action